Blackvblue/aptos-core/developer-docs-site/docs/tutorials/validator-node/using-aws.md

 ---
-title: "Using AWS"
+title: "On AWS"
 slug: "run-validator-node-using-aws"
-sidebar_position: 11
 ---

+# On AWS

 This is a step-by-step guide to install an Aptos node on AWS.
+These steps will configure a Validator node and a FullNode on separate machines.

 ## Before you proceed